-Loxford School is a Global Learning Programme Expert Centre (GLPEC).The programme, funded by the DfID, provides training and support to teachers in Primary, Secondary and Special schools to deliver effective teaching and learning about development and global issues at Key Stages 2 and 3.
-Training, guidance, resources, and £500 e-credits per registered school is helping schools to equip their students to make a positive contribution to a globalised world.
+Loxford School ran the Global Learning Programme Expert Centre (GLPEC).The programme, funded by the DfID, provided training and support to teachers in Primary, Secondary and Special schools to deliver effective teaching and learning about development and global issues at Key Stages 2 and 3.
 GLP schools across the country are already experiencing the positive impact that global learning can have on pupils’ engagement, knowledge, skills and values.
-Loxford School co-ordinates work with over 20 local schools and is in the fifth phase of the GLP programme following a successful earlier round.
+Loxford School has co-ordinated work with over 40 local schools and participated in the fifth phase of the GLP programme following a successful earlier round.

 The Global Ambassadors meet on a weekly basis where they engage on a range of global issues, such as petitioning to MPs on climate change, raising awareness on human trafficking and poverty and fund-raising.
 The Global Ambassadors also play a useful role with hosting international visitors.
 The Global Ambassadors are currently working on a programme to raise awareness of the United Nation’s Sustainable Development Goals.
 Further details of the SDGs can be found on the following link: https://sustainabledevelopment.un.org/?menu=1300

 The International School Award is a badge of honour for schools that engage in outstanding work in international education, such as through links with partner schools overseas.
 Fostering an international dimension in the curriculum is at the heart of the British Council’s work with schools, so that young people gain the cultural understanding and skills they need to live and work as global citizens.

-Loxford School’s international work includes work with our partner link schools in India, Spain and Ghana.
+Loxford School’s international work celebrates our global work with our partner link schools in India, Spain and Ghana.
 The work also embraced global learning through ten curriculum subjects, therefore raising the profile of learning at a global level.
 Loxford School has been featured in its partnership with the Salwan Public School, India, for excellent practice and integration into the curriculum.